I want you to think of a time when your teacher got excited about something. Got a little bit too excited, didn’t he?!

 Have one team at bat while another stands behind designated bases waiting for their turn to answer questions worth 1-, 2- or 3 outs depending on how difficult it was asked; if answered correctly then this person moves up accordingly but misses out if wrong!
 Play until 10 runs have been scored.

-Geometry is the math of shapes which can be used to determine angles or lengths without measuring them directly.
+Geometry is the math of shapes that can be used to determine angles or lengths without measuring them directly.

 So, what do you need to know to efficiently dribble and pass around opponents?
 Well, geometry, of course!